 So it all has to do with aesthetics.
 Seed heads do have their place in nature, but if you’re looking to avoid those you need to stay away from the common type Bermuda grasses and maybe use some of the newer types of Bermuda grass and some of the Bermuda grasses like Tifway 419 and TexTurf 10 that are used on sports fields and do not produce the grass seed heads

-Houston Grass South sells the best St. Augustine, Bermuda and Zoysia turf grass sod in the Houston area and at prices that beat the big box stores.
-If you live in Pearland, Missouri City, Sugar Land, or anywhere in Metro Houston, please call us at 281-431-7441 or email us using the contact form to visit about your next lawn project.
+Houston Grass sells the best St. Augustine, Bermuda and Zoysia turf grass sod in the Houston area and at very competitive prices.
+If you live in Pearland, Missouri City, Sugar Land, or anywhere in Metro Houston, please call us at 281-431-7441 for more information or a quick quote for your project.
+Pick up your order at our office or we can deliver to your project site.
+We can also arrange for professional installation.